ShadeLab/BioRxiv_Seed_Microbiome_2020/README.md

 ## Github Repository for
-# Abiotic treatment contributes to an alteration of the seed microbiome of common bean
+# Abiotic treatment to common bean plants results in an altered seed microbiome
 ## by Ari Fina Bintarti,Patrick Kearns, Abby Sulesky, and Ashley Shade